MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows-settings.md

 ## Microphones and speakers

 > [!TIP]
-> These settings can cause a conflict.
+> Configure the category setting (**Microphones and speakers**) or the granular settings (**Microphones**).
+If you configure all the settings, these settings can cause a conflict.
 For more information, go to [DFCI profile overview: Conflicts](device-firmware-configuration-interface-windows.md#conflicts).

 - **Microphones and speakers**: This setting manages all the microphones and speakers built into the device.
 They don't manage attached peripherals, such as USB devices.